Firearm Maintenance: SKS Lubrication, Part 3/4

 Frequently Asked Questions

-Key areas include the firing pin, the exterior of the bolt, the bolt carrier where it contacts receiver rails, the interior surfaces of the receiver to prevent rust, and the trigger group components.
-Always use a thin coat of oil.
+The essential areas to lubricate on an SKS rifle include the firing pin, the exterior of the bolt, the bolt carrier where it contacts receiver rails, the entire interior of the receiver, and the mechanical components of the trigger group.
+A thin, protective coat is recommended for all points.

 Why is proper lubrication important for an SKS rifle?

-How should the SKS receiver be lubricated?
+How should I apply lubricant to the SKS receiver?

 More Gunsmithing & DIY Videos You Might Like